leyiang/allMyNotes/PHP/laravel.md

 // However if we run the code directly, Laravel will throw an exception
 // That's because Laravel is protecting us from passing an array to create a row
-// If we want to do this whatever
+// If we want to do this anyway
 // We need to add some code in the **Cusotmer.php** the model file

 // 1) We can use $fillable array to tell Laravel don't throw exception if we use ::create function to create a row